Get insider access

 1. Best Sony Headphones

 The best Sony headphones we've tested are the Sony WH-1000XM4 Wireless.
-These over-ears are the previous generation of the Sony WH-1000XM5 Wireless.
-However, they feel sturdier and offer a better noise isolation performance than the latest version, especially for bass-range noise like rumbling engines.
-The ANC does a better job of blocking ambient sound than their competitor, the Bose QuietComfort 45/QC45 Wireless, making them the best Sony noise cancelling headphones we've tested.
-They also have better, springier padding than the WH-1000XM5 and offer a more comfortable fit for most people, especially if you have a smaller head.
+These over-ears offer a better value than their successor, the Sony WH-1000XM5 Wireless.
+They feel sturdier and offer a better noise isolation performance, especially for bass-range noise like rumbling engines, making them the best Sony noise cancelling headphones we've tested.
+Their ANC edges out its competitor, the Bose QuietComfort Headphones Wireless.
+They have better, springier padding than the WH-1000XM5 and offer a more comfortable fit for most people, especially if you have a smaller head.

 See our review